Saturday, November 9, 2024

 Lately, the city enforcement has been on her ass about the house.
 2 years ago when she first left the house, I cleaned up the front porch.
 I pretty much sorted and bagged things that she would want to keep and then tossed everything else.
 I scrubbed the porch down, cleaned it all up and organized it the best I could.
 Since then, the city has come down on her hard.
 I'm sure it's all the neighbors complaining, which they have the right to do, because there is a lot going on.
 In her driveway, sits her beat up car that doesn't work and is full of trash.
 Her porch is "clean-ish" but still has several things sitting there waiting for her to come back.
 Her backyard has been overgrown in a crazy way with bushes and weeds.
 Her side door in her side yard has a big hole in it and you can see the trash coming out of the door.
 There is a lot going on that needs to be taken care of.

 So because I am me, and she has no one else, I stepped in over the last year and took care of things!
 Specifically over the last few months.
 I got her side door replaced.
 Victor and I spent a few hours cleaning out from behind the door so it could even be replaced.
 Everything went straight into the trash.
 It was a really dirty and hard job, but we got it done.
 Then I bid out for her backyard and got a great deal with a local guy for them to come out and clear it out.
 What I'm most proud of is hiring a guy to come and clean out her garage.
 It feels like it was going to be SUCH a big job and looking into that doorway, there was no way that Victor and I could do it ourselves.
 I again, bid out the job and found a guy who would do it for half the price the other junk company would.
 It took 2 full days but we got it done.
 Honestly, it felt like it would never end, but at the end of the 2nd day, we were done.
 I know, I hired and paid the guy, but then I came for the full two days and helped.
 I was more trying to organize and help to make sure we got it done in the two days.
 It was fricken hard work and it was everything you think it is.
 When you see those companies come into a hoarders house and start to work and move things, it was all of that.
 But so proud to have gotten it done and then we were able to move the car into the garage so it was out of sight from city enforcement.
 Done and done!
+She reimbursed me for every penny I spent to get this done, but I would have paid for it anyway.

 I'm documenting all of this because it was such a crazy experience for me.
 The entire situation from meeting Rhonda, having a relationship with her over the years, worrying about her, trying to get her to let me help her.
 Actually making progress with her and cleaning some of it up.
 This is definitely something I have never done before.
 I hope to be able to continue to help her.
 Help her get back into her house.
 Is that realistic?
 Probably not at this point, but we have made leaps and bounds of traction so maybe...
 The house inside is full of all the same things, so an even bigger job for a 4 bedroom house.
+Below is a before and after picture of the garage.
+2 full days and 2 of us it took to do it.
+I cried when we finally got the car into the garage, it was the biggest relief to have a tiny piece of the place done.
+For now, it was what "needed" to get done.
+More to come I'm sure.

 Monday, August 21, 2023